 Greg Hughes is Senior Vice President, Communications, NBC Sports Group.
-He joined the company in October 2011, and reports to Pete Bevacqua, President NBC Sports Group.
+He joined the company in October 2011.

 Hughes, a longtime communications executive, spent 19 years with Turner Broadcasting (1987-2006), the last 16 as the strategic leader of all sports-related public and media relations efforts.
 He also served as Senior Vice President, Turner Entertainment Group Press Strategy.
 Hughes led publicity and communications for TNT’s coverage of the NBA (1990-2006), NFL (1990-97) and three Winter Olympics (1992, ’94 and ’98), and was also in charge of communications strategy for five Goodwill Games, the Atlanta Braves and Atlanta Thrashers, and numerous other events and Turner network properties.